nycdb/nycdb/src/ADDING_NEW_DATASETS.md

 This guide will cover adding a dataset from NYC Open Data.

+### Helper scripts you can lean on

+Before walking through the steps by hand, two scripts in `src/scripts/` will do a lot of the work for you:

+- `python scripts/create_dataset.py path/to/my_data.csv` will auto-generate
+  the YAML, the dataset-transformation stub, the integration test, and the fake-data fixture for a new dataset.
+Treat the output as a starting point and review/edit before opening a PR.
+Pass `--undo` to back out everything it created.
+- `python scripts/create_dataset.py path/to/my_data.csv --schema-only` just
+  prints the `fields:` block you would paste into your dataset YAML.
+Useful when you're adding a multi-table dataset or when an existing dataset's schema changed upstream.
+- `python scripts/create_dataset.py path/to/my_data.csv --test-data-only`
+  just regenerates the integration-test fixture.
+Useful when the dataset schema changed but the rest of the scaffolding is unchanged.

+You can also run the test suite with the same Docker setup CI uses by running `sh scripts/test` from outside the container (this is the recommended way to run the tests locally).

 ### Step 1 - find the raw `.csv` download url

 We need to find a URL that will trigger an automatic download of the dataset when we visit it.